 \subsection{Anomalous thermopower response of MATBLG at low temperatures:}

 In this section, we showcase the data within a temperature range that is both lesser and comparable to $W$, yet lower than $U$ and $\Delta_{g}$.
 In Figure~\ref{Figure2}a, the resistance ($R$) as a function of filling ($\nu$) is plotted for several temperatures ($T$) between $6K$-$50K$.
+The $\nu = 4n/n_{s}$ is the moire filling factor, where $n$ and $n_s$ are the carrier density induced by the gate voltage and the carrier density required to fully fill the flat band (4 electrons/holes per moire unit cell), respectively.
 Insulating resistance peaks can be observed at the DP ($\nu=0$) as well as the band full-filling points ($\nu=\pm4$).
 Additional prominent peaks emerge at positive integer filling ($\nu=1,2,3$), i.e. for the conduction band, which survives even up to $100K$.
 In contrast, such peak features at integer filling remain very weak for the valence band.